Accounts payable and notes payable are major expense items for any business. To distinguish accounts payable vs. notes payable, here is an overview.

 The Complexity of Accounts Payable

 As noted earlier, when comparing accounts payable vs. notes payable, the complexity of tasks is a major difference.
-For account payable, that complexity will grow with the volume of business.
+For accounts payable, that complexity will grow with the volume of business.
 As revenues grow, so will the need for additional resources to pay suppliers and creditors in an accurate and timely manner.
 At some point, an organization will require the structure of an accounts payable department.

 Here is an overview of potential tasks for an accounts payable team.